appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 # Submitters

-Submitters submit certificates or preannouncements of certificates prior to issuance (precertificates) to logs for public auditing, as described below.
-In order to enable attribution of each logged certificate or precertificate to its issuer, each submission MUST be accompanied by all additional certificates required to verify the chain up to an accepted trust anchor.
+Submitters submit certificates to logs for public auditing.
+In order to enable attribution of each logged certificate to its issuer, each submission MUST be accompanied by all additional certificates required to verify the chain up to an accepted trust anchor.
 The trust anchor (a root or intermediate CA certificate) MAY be omitted from the submission.

 If a log accepts a submission, it will return a Signed Certificate Timestamp (SCT) (see Section 4.8 {{RFC9162}}).
 The submitter SHOULD validate the returned SCT, as described in Section 8.1 of {{RFC9162}}, if they understand its format and they intend to use it to construct an STI certificate.
-If the submitter does not need the SCT (for example, the certificate is being submitted simply to make it available in the log), it MAY validate the SCT.

 ## Certificates

-Any entity can submit a certificate (Section 5.1) to a log.
-Since it is anticipated that TLS clients will reject certificates that are not logged, it is expected that certificate issuers and subjects will be strongly motivated to submit them.
+Any entity can submit a certificate (Section 5.1 of {{RFC9162}}) to a log.
+Since it is anticipated that STIR verification services could reject certificates that are not logged, it is expected that certificate issuers and subjects will be strongly motivated to submit them.

-SHOULD WE only allow for Certificates directly (and no pre-certificates)  Is there a good case for a pre-certificate in STI world?

 # Log Format and Operation

-A log is a single, append-only Merkle Tree of submitted certificate (and precertificate (needed?)) entries.

-Log procedures follow {{RFC9162}}.
+A log is a single, append-only Merkle Tree of submitted certificate entries.
+Log procedures MUST follow log format and operation procedures defined in Section 4 of {{RFC9162}}.

-Do we need a separate IANA registry for Log OIDs specific to STI eco-system?
+Author note: Do we need a separate IANA registry for Log OIDs specific to STI eco-system?

 # Log Client Messages

-Log Client Messages for this document follow same as {{RFC9162}}
+Log Client Messages and API MUST follow same protocols, formats and procedures as described in Section 5 of  {{RFC9162}}

-(I don't believe this is any parallel to TLS servers directly participating in CT in the STI world)
+Author Note: I don't believe this is any parallel to TLS servers directly participating in CT in the STI world

 # STI Certification Authorities

-## Transparency Information X.509v3 Extension

-The Transparency Information X.509v3 extension, which has OID 1.3.101.75 and SHOULD be noncritical, contains one or more TransItem structures in a TransItemList.
-This extension MAY be included in OCSP responses (see Section 7.1.1) and certificates (see Section 7.1.2).
-Since [RFC5280] requires the extnValue field (an OCTET STRING) of each X.509v3 extension to include the DER encoding of an ASN.1 value, a TransItemList MUST NOT be included directly.
-Instead, it MUST be wrapped inside an additional OCTET STRING, which is then put into the extnValue field:

-    TransparencyInformationSyntax ::= OCTET STRING TransparencyInformationSyntax contains a TransItemList.

-## OCSP Response Extension

-A certification authority MAY include a Transparency Information X.509v3 extension in the singleExtensions of a SingleResponse in an OCSP response.
-All included SCTs and inclusion proofs MUST be for the certificate identified by the certID of that SingleResponse or for a precertificate that corresponds to that certificate.

-## Certificate Extension

-A certification authority MAY include a Transparency Information X.509v3 extension in a certificate.
-All included SCTs and inclusion proofs MUST be for a precertificate that corresponds to this certificate.
+The Transparency Information X.509v3 extension including rules of inclusion in OCSP responses MUST follow descriptions and procedures defined in Section 7 of {{RFC9162}}.

 # Clients

 There are various different functions clients of logs might perform.
+In this document, the client generally refers to the STI verification service defined in {{RFC8224}}, or more generally an entity that performs the verification of a PASSporT defined in {{RFC8225}}.
 We describe here some typical clients and how they should function.
-Any inconsistency may be used as evidence that a log has not behaved correctly, and the signatures on the data structures prevent the log from denying that misbehavior.

-All clients need various parameters in order to communicate with logs and verify their responses.
-These parameters are described in Section 4.1, but note that this document does not describe how the parameters are obtained, which is implementation dependent.

-## STI Verification Service Client
+## STI Verification Service

 ### Receiving SCTs and Inclusion Proofs

-TLS clients receive SCTs and inclusion proofs alongside or in certificates.
-CT-using TLS clients MUST implement all of the three mechanisms by which TLS servers may present SCTs (see Section 6).
+STI Verification Services receive SCTs and inclusion proofs in certificates.

 ### Reconstructing the TBSCertificate

 Validation of an SCT for a certificate (where the type of the TransItem is x509_sct_v2) uses the unmodified TBSCertificate component of the certificate.

-Before an SCT for a precertificate (where the type of the TransItem is precert_sct_v2) can be validated, the TBSCertificate component of the precertificate needs to be reconstructed from the TBSCertificate component of the certificate as follows:

-Remove the Transparency Information extension (see Section 7.1).
-Remove embedded v1 SCTs, identified by OID 1.3.6.1.4.1.11129.2.4.2 (see Section 3.3 of [RFC6962]).
-This allows embedded v1 and v2 SCTs to co-exist in a certificate (see Appendix A).

 ### Validating SCTs

-In order to make use of a received SCT, the TLS client MUST first validate it as follows:
+In order to make use of a received SCT, the STI Verification Service MUST first validate it as follows:

-Compute the signature input by constructing a TransItem of type x509_entry_v2 or precert_entry_v2, depending on the SCT's TransItem type.
-The TimestampedCertificateEntryDataV2 structure is constructed in the following manner: timestamp is copied from the SCT. tbs_certificate is the reconstructed TBSCertificate portion of the server certificate, as described in Section 8.1.2. issuer_key_hash is computed as described in Section 4.7. sct_extensions is copied from the SCT.
+Compute the signature input by constructing a TransItem of type x509_entry_v2, depending on the SCT's TransItem type.
+The TimestampedCertificateEntryDataV2 structure is constructed in the following manner: timestamp is copied from the SCT. tbs_certificate is the reconstructed TBSCertificate portion of the server certificate, as described in Section 8.1.2 of {{RFC9162}}. issuer_key_hash is computed as described in Section 4.7 of {{RFC9162}}. sct_extensions is copied from the SCT.
 Verify the SCT's signature against the computed signature input using the public key of the corresponding log, which is identified by the log_id.
 The required signature algorithm is one of the log's parameters.
-If the TLS client does not have the corresponding log's parameters, it cannot attempt to validate the SCT.
-When evaluating compliance (see Section 8.1.6), the TLS client will consider only those SCTs that it was able to validate.
+If the STI Verification Service does not have the corresponding log's parameters, it cannot attempt to validate the SCT.
+When evaluating compliance (see Section 8.1.6 of {{RFC9162}}), the STI Verification Service will consider only those SCTs that it was able to validate.

 Note that SCT validation is not a substitute for the normal validation of the server certificate and its chain.

 ### Fetching Inclusion Proofs

-When a TLS client has validated a received SCT but does not yet possess a corresponding inclusion proof, the TLS client MAY request the inclusion proof directly from a log using get-proof-by-hash (Section 5.4) or get-all-by-hash (Section 5.5).
+When a STI Verification Service has validated a received SCT but does not yet possess a corresponding inclusion proof, the STI Verification Service MAY request the inclusion proof directly from a log using get-proof-by-hash (Section 5.4 of {{RFC9162}}) or get-all-by-hash (Section 5.5 of {{RFC9162}}).

-Note that fetching inclusion proofs directly from a log will disclose to the log which TLS server the client has been communicating with.
-This may be regarded as a significant privacy concern, and so it is preferable for the TLS server to send the inclusion proofs (see Section 6.4).

 ### Validating Inclusion Proofs

-When a TLS client has received, or fetched, an inclusion proof (and an STH), it SHOULD proceed to verify the inclusion proof to the provided STH.
-The TLS client SHOULD also verify consistency between the provided STH and an STH it knows about.
+When a STI Verification Service has received, or fetched, an inclusion proof (and an STH), it SHOULD proceed to verify the inclusion proof to the provided STH.
+The STI Verification Service SHOULD also verify consistency between the provided STH and an STH it knows about.

-If the TLS client holds an STH that predates the SCT, it MAY, in the process of auditing, request a new STH from the log (Section 5.2) and then verify it by requesting a consistency proof (Section 5.3).
-Note that if the TLS client uses get-all-by-hash, then it will already have the new STH.
+If the STI Verification Service holds an STH that predates the SCT, it MAY, in the process of auditing, request a new STH from the log (Section 5.2 of {{RFC9162}}) and then verify it by requesting a consistency proof (Section 5.3 of {{RFC9162}}).
+Note that if the STI Verification Service uses get-all-by-hash, then it will already have the new STH.

 ### Evaluating Compliance

 It is up to a client's local policy to specify the quantity and form of evidence (SCTs, inclusion proofs, or a combination) needed to achieve compliance and how to handle noncompliance.

-A TLS client can only evaluate compliance if it has given the TLS server the opportunity to send SCTs and inclusion proofs by any of the three mechanisms that are mandatory to implement for CT-using TLS clients (see Section 8.1.1).
-Therefore, a TLS client MUST NOT evaluate compliance if it did not include both the transparency_info and status_request TLS extensions in the ClientHello.

 ## Monitor